SaltyQuetzals/akc-scraping/README.md

    1. This will compile the source code with permission to:
       1. access the internet
       1. write files to the local device
-      1. access environment variables
+      1. access environment variables(
+1. Set the environment variable `MONGODB_URI` to the address of your MongoDB instance (e.g. `"mongodb://localhost:27017"`).
+Without this step, the scraper cannot connect to the database.
 1. Once compiled, the executable will be named `scraper`.
 Just execute `./scraper` to run the system.